seekgpt/Perplexica/README.md

    - `GROQ`: Your Groq API key. **You only need to fill this if you wish to use Groq's hosted models**.
    - `ANTHROPIC`: Your Anthropic API key. **You only need to fill this if you wish to use Anthropic models**.

-     **Note**: You can change these after starting Perplexica from the settings dialog.
+     **Note**: You can change these after starting SeekGPT from the settings dialog.

    - `SIMILARITY_MEASURE`: The similarity measure to use (This is filled by default; you can leave it as is if you are unsure about it.)